Form

 The fit is obvious.

-- · Choose sponges and pads when the surface curves, flexes, or gets wet and rigid paper keeps fighting you.
+- · Reach for a sponge or pad when the surface curves, flexes, or gets wet and rigid paper keeps fighting you.

 Skip it when